The Chicago Bucket List: 60 Things to Do Before You Die

 Founded in 1954, the Lyric Opera of Chicago remains one of the leading opera companies in the country.
 Regardless of your thoughts on opera, every Chicagoan should visit this cultural institution at least once.
 There’s a reason it’s averaged a 95% attendance rate since 1988.

-Due to the great concerts it offers throughout summer -- thanks to the expertly curated Downtown Sound and more experimental Loops & Variations series -- the Jay Pritzker Pavilion remains the choicest picnic spot in a very picnic-friendly city.
-And the #1 reason to visit the Loop.
+Largely due to the expertly curated Millennium Park Summer Music Series, the Jay Pritzker Pavilion remains the choicest picnic spot in a very picnic-friendly city.
+It’s also our number one reason to visit the Loop.

 While we usually advise against frequenting the suburbs, particularly for concerts, a booze-fueled trip on the Metra to see live music at Ravinia is a must for any summer Chicagoan.
 Just make sure to bring enough wine and cheese to feed a French battalion/you and your buddies.